PseudoElement/go-file-downloader/src/modules/sea-battle/Readme.md

 # Scenario

+`ON SERVER INIT LOAD ALL EXISTING ROOMS IF EXISTS`

 1. Create room with unique id and name
 2. Connect to room by name
 3. Send room name to friend